Amsterdam, South Africa

-Amsterdam, renamed eMvelo in 2019, is a small town located in Mkhondo Local Municipality, Mpumalanga South Africa.
-Amsterdam encompasses a large Swazi population as a result of its proximity to the Eswatini border which is relatively close to the area.
+Amsterdam, renamed eMvelo in 2019, is a small town located in Mkhondo Local Municipality, Mpumalanga South Africa. eMvelo encompasses a large Swazi population as a result of its proximity to the Eswatini border which is relatively close to the area.
 The town is located some 77 km east of Ermelo.
 There are large plantations of gum, pine and wattle trees in the area.
 The town also boasts of a peaceful community with rich culture and heritage.